Creating a Digital Process

 See how to design your custom process.

-1. Go to the Digital Processes dashboard and choose Create Digital Process.
+Go to the Digital Processes dashboard and choose Create Digital Process.
 The process creation is initiated, allowing you to either select Start from a Template or Start from Scratch for the design.

 • If you choose Start from a Template, you can select the process template from the ones available in the Process Library.
-You can adjust the process to your needs based on the template's defined triggers and steps.
+You can adjust the process to your needs based on the defined template triggers and steps.

 • If you choose Start from Scratch, you start your configuration with no configured triggers or steps.